 News location:

-Thursday, June 18, 2026 | Digital Edition | Crossword & Sudoku
+Thursday, July 9, 2026 | Digital Edition | Crossword & Sudoku

-Omar Musa’s new book finds humanity in surreal worlds
+Omar’s new book finds humanity in surreal worlds

 Omar Musa with his new book

-Deeply rooted in Sufi mysticism, AI technological speculation, and the intensely surreal imagination of its author Omar Musa, it spans the globe, from Australia, Borneo to Bosnia, and further—out into the solar system itself.
+Deeply rooted in Sufi mysticism, AI technological speculation, and the intensely surreal imagination of its author Omar Musa, The Vape Lord of Queanbeyan, spans the globe, from Australia, Borneo to Bosnia, and further – out into the solar system itself.

-Omar’s award-winning tales highlight the love and loss of the human condition.
+Omar’s award-winning collection of short stories highlight the love and loss of the human condition.

 There are pirates and talking lizards.
 The holy books of various religions are prayerfully evoked.
 “Grow a new set of teeth every fifty-nine days” the author advises us.
 “Become best friends with night herons.
 Eat their children.
 Braid plastic bags into garlands and pray to the sun.”

-Omar’s characters include scam artists and K-pop stars, time travellers and suicidal boxers—flawed and suffering, each reaching for redemption, for some small light in the wreckage of their lives.
+Omar’s characters include scam artists and K-pop stars, time travellers and suicidal boxers – flawed and suffering, each reaching for redemption, for some small light in the wreckage of their lives.

 This is the book we need right now.
 A book that does not oversimplify the strangeness of our time, but leans into it.
 A book that reassures us that love can still prevail, that our grief, addictions and doubt can be transformative, that they can shape us into something extraordinary.